-- If an issue is raised in a complaint filed under this section that has previously been decided in a due process hearing involving the same parties: - The hearing decision is binding on that issue; and - WV Birth to Three must inform the complainant to that effect. - A complaint alleging a service provider, another public agency, or WVBTT's failure to implement a due process decision must be resolved through the CQI Coordinator.
+- If an issue is raised in a complaint filed under this section that has previously been decided in a due process hearing involving the same parties: - The hearing decision is binding on that issue; and - WVBTT must inform the complainant to that effect. - A complaint alleging a service provider, another public agency, or WVBTT's failure to implement a due process decision must be resolved through the COI Coordinator.